danny-sg/internals-viewer/docs/internalsviewer.com/docs/introduction/getting-started.md

 SQL Server 2022 or 2019 is required when connecting to a SQL Server database or file.

-You will need `sysadmin` permissions for a SQL Server connection, see [Permissions](/docs/introduction/permissions).
+`sysadmin` permissions are required for a SQL Server connection, see [Permissions](/docs/introduction/permissions).

 ## Installation